 \paragraph{MovingMNIST} We follow~\cite{srivastava2015unsupervised} to use the public MovingMNIST dataset\footnote{MovingMNIST: \url{https://github.com/mansimov/unsupervised-videos}}.
 The dataset contains 10,000 sequences.
 Each sequence shows 2 digits moving inside a $64\times 64$ frame.
 We split the dataset to use 8,100 samples for training, 900 samples for validation and 1,000 samples for testing.
 The task is to predict the future 10 frames for each sequence conditioned on the first 10 frames.

-\paragraph{\nbody{}} Earth is a complex system where an extremely large number of variables interact with each other.
+\paragraph{\nbody{}} The Earth is a complex system in which an extremely large number of variables interact with each other.
 Compared with the Earth system, the dynamics of the synthetic MovingMNIST dataset, in which the digits move independently with constant speed, is over-simplified.
-Thus, achieving good performance on MovingMNIST does not imply that the model is capable of modeling complex interactions in Earth system.
-On the other hand, the real-world Earth observation data, though have experienced rapid development, are still noisy and may not provide useful insights for model development.
+Thus, achieving good performance on MovingMNIST does not imply that the model is capable of modeling complex interactions in the Earth system.
+On the other hand, the real-world Earth observation data, though experiencing rapid development, are still noisy and may not provide useful insights for model development.
 Therefore, we extend MovingMNIST to \nbody{}, where $N$ digits are moving with the $N$-body motion pattern inside a $64 \times 64$ frame.
 Each digit has its mass and is subjected to the gravity from other digits.
 We choose $N=3$ in the experiments so that the digits will follow the chaotic $3$-body motion~\cite{mj2006three}.
-The highly non-linear interactions in \nbody{} makes it much more challenging than the original MovingMNIST.
-We generate 20,000 sequences for training, 1,000 for validation and 1,000 for test.
+The highly non-linear interactions in \nbody{} make it much more challenging than the original MovingMNIST.
+We generate 20,000 sequences for training, 1,000 for validation and 1,000 for testing.
 Perceptual examples of the dataset can be found at the first two rows of~\figref{fig:qualitative_nbody}.
 In Appendix~\ref{sec:chaos-nbody}, we demonstrate the chaotic behavior of \nbody{}.

-\paragraph{Hierarchical v.s. non-hierarchical} We choose ``Axial'' without global vectors as our cuboid attention pattern and compare the performance of non-hierarchical and hierarchical architectures on MovingMNIST.
-Ablation study on the importance of adopting a hierarchical encoder-decoder are shown in~\tabref{table:moving_mnist_hierarchy_scores}.
+\paragraph{Hierarchical v.s.\ non-hierarchical} We choose ``Axial'' without global vectors as our cuboid attention pattern and compare the performance of non-hierarchical and hierarchical architectures on MovingMNIST.
+The ablation study on the importance of adopting a hierarchical encoder-decoder is shown in~\tabref{table:moving_mnist_hierarchy_scores}.
 We can see that the hierarchical architecture has similar FLOPS with the non-hierarchical architectures while being better in MSE.
-This observation is consistent as we increase the depth until performance saturates.
+This observation is consistent as we increase the depth until the performance saturates.